Full-Stack-AI-ATX/react-mcp/README.md

     ```bash
     pnpm start
     ```
-    The server should now be running and connected to your database.
+    By default, the server is running on port 3001 and is connected to your database.
 Keep this terminal open.

 ---